Cross-tenant analytics using extracted data - single-tenant app

 - The central fact table in the star-schema contains ticket data.

-- The relative popularity of each venue.
+- Show the relative popularity of each venue

 To complete this tutorial, make sure the following prerequisites are met: